What are the lineup requirements?

 What states are eligible to play for money?

-We’re available in twenty (20) states to start the 2022 season.
+We’re available in twenty four (24) states to start the 2023 season.
 We will look to add more next year!
-See our Eligibility page for details on which states can play.
+See our page for details on which states can play.
+Users who are not located in an eligible state during use of the site will be restricted from depositing or withdrawing funds, and from joining any site contests.

 Do I have to live in an eligible state or just be in one?